Ken Sanders (baseball): Milwaukee Brewers

 The Brewers lost 97 games their first season in Milwaukee (after having spent one season in Seattle as the Pilots).
 One of the few bright spots on the team was Sanders' emergence as a legitimate major league closer.
 Sanders set a club record with 13 saves to go along with a 5–2 record and 1.75 ERA.
 His 1971 season was even more impressive as he led Major League Baseball with 83 appearances on the mound (his closest competitor was Cincinnati Reds pitcher Wayne Granger with 70), and set a major league record by finishing 77 of them.
 He also led the major leagues with 31 saves.
 Coupled with his seven wins, Sanders figured in 38 of the Brewers' 69 wins.
+He was the Sporting News Reliever of the Year for the American League in 1971.

 He began the 1972 season as the Brewers' closer, pitching 18.2 innings and earning four saves before giving up his first earned run of the season.
 From there, things went south for Sanders, as he found himself at 1–7 with a 3.45 ERA and 13 saves at the All-Star break.
 He lost the confidence of new Brewers manager Del Crandall, and only picked up four more saves for the rest of the season.
 Following the campaign, Sanders was traded twice in a span of 32 days.
 First, to the Philadelphia Phillies along with Jim Lonborg, Ken Brett and Earl Stephenson for Don Money, John Vukovich and Bill Champion on October 31.
 Then, to the Minnesota Twins along with Ken Reynolds and Joe Lis for César Tovar on December 1.